Rescue & Restoration

-Today the HLR produces a high quality magazine, Historic Lotus, that features articles on Lotus cars built prior to 1960.
+Today the HLR produces a high quality magazine, Historic Lotus, that features articles on most early Lotus racing cars.
 HLR is formally organized with a leadership group of registrars devoted to historical and technical research, each of whom specializes in a particular Mark of early Lotus.
 It is recognized worldwide as the collective authority on these cars.
 Annual meetings are held in England.
 For more information, contact the Historic Lotus Register.

 An Internet forum on early Lotus history exists at http://groups.google.com/group/Lotus-History for those interested in serious, real-time discussion of this topic.

-hundred exist today, and more are being 'found' every
+hundred exist today and more turn up every

 year.
 It is necessary therefore that any buyer beware of fakes,

 stolen histories.
 If you are not comfortable with a replica, don't